Killer yeast: Toxins

 The K1 preprotoxin, showing the α and β chains which make up the K1 toxin.
 The numbers count amino acid residues.

 The initial protein product from translation of the M dsRNA is called the preprotoxin, which is targeted to the yeast secretory pathway.
 The preprotoxin is processed and cleaved to produce an α/β dimer, which is the active form of the toxin, and is released into the environment.

 The two most studied variant toxins in S. cerevisiae are K1 and K28.
-There are numerous appearently unrelated M dsRNAs, their only similarity being their genome and preprotoxin organization.
+There are numerous apparently unrelated M dsRNAs, their only similarity being their genome and preprotoxin organization.

 K1 binds to the β-1,6-D-glucan receptor on the target cell wall, moves inside, and then binds to the plasma membrane receptor Kre1p.
 It forms a cation-selective ion channel in the membrane, which is lethal to the cell.

 K28 uses the α-1,6-mannoprotein receptor to enter the cell, and utilizes the secretory pathway in reverse by displaying the endoplasmic reticulum HDEL signal.
 From the ER, K28 moves into the cytoplasm and shuts down DNA synthesis in the nucleus, triggering apoptosis.